 - Reuse.
 Reusable office supply depots onsite enable staff to restock office supplies in suitable condition for others to use.
-NREL also encourages the reuse of cardboard boxes, packing peanuts, plastic containers, and drums.
+NREL also encourages the reuse of:

-- Providing convenient collection points throughout the lab along with signs itemizing materials that can be recycled
+- Providing convenient collection points throughout the laboratory along with signs itemizing materials that can be recycled

-- Hosting events for employee for recycling personal electronics, shredding personal documents, and donating books, CDs, and DVDs for a local school.
+- Hosting events for employees to recycle personal electronics, shred personal documents, and donate books, CDs, and DVDs

 - Waste-diversion tracking for building renovation projects.

 - Re-buy.
-NREL follows green purchasing guidelines provided by the U.S. Environmental Protection Agency's Environmentally Preferable Purchasing Program and the U.S. Department of Energy's Buy-Bio Programs.
+NREL follows green purchasing guidelines provided by the U.S. Environmental Protection Agency's Environmentally Preferable Purchasing Program.
 Procuring green products that can be recycled or composted is encouraged through: